 Step 1.
 Gather the ingredients—Preheat the oven to 300F degrees.

 Step 2.
 Using room-temperature eggs, separate the egg whites.

 Step 3.
-In a bowl of a stand mixer with the whisk attachment, add the egg whites and start beating at high speed.
-Once eggs start getting foamy, add vanilla and start gradually add the sugar.
+Add the egg whites in a bowl of a stand mixer with the whisk attachment and start beating at high speed.
+Once the eggs start getting foamy, add vanilla and start gradually adding the sugar.
 Whisk till the mixture gets thick and the stiff peaks form.
 The pavlova mixture should have a glossy color and a slightly stretchy texture.

 Step 4.
 Using a rubber spatula, form six meringue nests on top of the baking tray lined with parchment paper.

 Step 5.
 Bake for 45 minutes till golden and the hard shells are formed.
 Once baked, turn the oven off, open the door, and let the pavlova nests cool completely for 15 minutes inside the oven.